smudge121/Urban-octo-telegram-Homework/README.md

 To view the project:
 1. First Download the zip file from the Urban-octo-telegram-Homework repository.
-2. Within the zip file should be a 'Develop' folder containing
+2. Within the zip file should be
   -  The webpage as 'index.html'
-  -  An Assets folder containg the css and images used on the webpage
+  -  A Develop folder containg the assets, css, and images used on the webpage
 3. Use any browser or text editor of choice to view the files.

 ![Screenshot of finished Web Page](./Develop/assets/images/Screenshot.png)